sharansunil/lastfm_spotify_tool/README.md

 # spotify+lastfm integration and visualization tool

 This is a project/tool to integrate spotify and lastfm apis' to get a summary of your Spotify+LastFM libraries.
+I have expanded the scope to include visualizing artist profiles, playlist feature distributions and dataset upload flexibility.
 Please feel free to give feedback and advice about my code be it optimisation, cleaning or more features!

 ### TODO